a11yproject/a11yproject.com/src/posts/2020-10-28-dyslexia-fonts.md

 The following are general font tips that improves the overall quality of a website:

-- Font size should be 12-14pt or its equivalent.
+- Font size should be at least 12-14pt or its equivalent.
 - Larger line spacing improves readability.
 - Use a small number of fonts, ideally 1 or 2.
 - Use **bold** to add emphasis rather than *italics* or UPPERCASE.